Conrad Laursen

-Conrad Nicholai Weis Laursen (born 11 May 2006) is a Danish racing driver scheduled to compete in the European Le Mans Series with AF Corse.
-He is the 2020 Danish F4 champion.
+Conrad Nicholai Weis Laursen (born 11 May 2006) is a Danish racing driver driving in the European Le Mans Series and GT World Challenge Europe Endurance Cup with AF Corse.
+He is the 2020 Danish F4 champion and 2025 GT World Challenge Europe Endurance Cup champion in the Bronze Cup class.
+Laursen is the son of former sportscar racing competitor Johnny Laursen.